xoascf/SuRun/ReadMe.txt

 * FIX: TrayWindow was not size limited
 * FIX: IShellExecHook and FireFox Update did not work
 * FIX: ResolveCommandLine failed with Spaces at start
+* SuRun /SysmenuHook exits immediately if no IAT-Hook and no "(Re)Start as Admin" System Menu hooks are used
+* SuRun has no Start Menu entry anymore.
+You can configure and uninstall SuRun from the Control Panel

 ToDo:
 ---------------------